Dre Campbell Farm

 Identification

-Flea beetles will feed on Brassicaceae (Cruciferae).
-These include cabbage, arugula, spinach, bok choy, broccoli, kale, and root vegetables such as turnips, radishes, and horseradish.
+Flea beetles will feed on like cabbage, arugula, spinach, bok choy, broccoli, and kale.
+They will also go after turnips, radishes, horseradish, and other root vegetables.

-They will also go after flowering plants with tubers such as potatoes and other crops like tomatillos, peppers, tomatoes, eggplant, lettuce, and Cape gooseberries.
+Flowering plants with tubers, such as potatoes, and other crops like tomatillos, peppers, tomatoes, eggplant, lettuce, and Cape gooseberries, are also host plants for these pests.

 How to Get Rid of Flea Beetles Naturally